What Are Pollinators?

 You need a diversity of plants for pollination.
 A wildflower garden comes to mind.

-These have a variety of species, high colours of blooms, and a wonderful aroma.
+This type of garden has a variety of species, high colors of blooms, and a wonderful aroma.

 ASK questions!
-Garden centres are doing a wonderful job encouraging pollinator gardening.
+Garden centers are doing a wonderful job of encouraging pollinator gardening.
 They can give you good advice.

-Who else would do it?..if not the bee, you’re it!
+Who else would do it?… if not the bee, that would be you.

 What Is In It For Us?